 Don’t skip burndown herbicide applications this spring

-Not starting with a clean field will lead to soybean yield reductions.
+Not starting with a clean field can reduce yields.

-Remember early control of these weeds is important.
-If a burndown herbicide application cannot be made prior to planting, it should be made shortly thereafter.
-Any delays in these applications can reduce soybean yield.
-A complete listing of burndown herbicide programs and their effectiveness ratings can be found in Table 2D of the 2011 Weed Control Guide for Field Crops (E-434).
-Remember treatments that contain 1 pt/A of 2,4-D ester need to be applied a minimum of 7 days before soybean planting.
+A complete listing of burndown herbicide programs and their effectiveness ratings can be found in the no-till soybean section, Table 2O of the “2018 Weed Control Guide for Field Crops”.
+Remember, treatments that contain 1 pint per acre of 2,4-D ester need to be applied a minimum of seven days before soybean planting.